Login

 Profit-based lending

 Ecommerce funding that is profit-based is relatively new.
 Instead of an interest rate, capital is lent for a percentage of profit.
 Lenders receive a percentage of profits until full repayment is made.
 Profit-based lending has the advantage that businesses get to pay all expenses before paying back the loan.
-This feature allows a good deal of flexibility in managing cash flow.
-If you have a very slow month, or generate.
+This feature allows a good deal of flexibility in managing cash flow if you have a very slow month.

 Comparing the cost of ecommerce funding solutions